HoloLib

 Obstacles are circles, a center and a radius, in the same field units as your poses (inches).
 Drop them in, then switch avoidance on:

-With avoidance on, moveToPoint, moveToPose, moveRelative, and followPath all route around the obstacles automatically, you don't call anything different.
+Avoidance is off by default, so nothing changes until you turn it on.
+With it on, moveToPoint, moveRelative, and followPath route around the obstacles automatically, you don't call anything different.
 For something bigger than a clean circle, stack a few overlapping obstacles to cover the shape.

 How it steers around things